OleRoel/cpp_neural_network_mnist/README.md

 # cpp_neural_network_mnist
-This is a coding experiment to compare speed of a C++ implementation for training a MNIST network against a Numpy/Scikit implementation in a Jupyter notebook.
+This is a coding experiment to compare speed of a C++ implementation for training a MNIST network against a Python implementation using Numpy/Scikit in a Jupyter notebook.

 The original code can be found in the "Code for the Make Your Own Neural Network book" in Tariq Rashid's repository here: https://github.com/makeyourownneuralnetwork/makeyourownneuralnetwork